Nancy has a degree in English, a love of literature, and an unquenchable thirst for knowledge.

 “Weep You No More, Sad Fountains” is a melancholy English ballad from the Elizabethan era.
-The poem has an interesting structure of rhythm and rhyme set in a falling pattern creating a somber yet soothing lyrical work of literature.
-The metaphors used provide images of melting snow and flowing fountains while comforting the sorrow of the poet’s intended readers.
-Because this poem has unknown origins readers must assume what the poet’s intentions were when writing this lovely ballad.
+The poem has an interesting structure of rhythm and rhyme set in a falling pattern, creating a somber yet soothing lyrical work of literature.
+Metaphors provide images of melting snow and flowing fountains while comforting the sorrow of the poet’s intended readers.
+Because this poem has unknown origins, readers must assume what the poet’s intentions were when writing this lovely ballad.

 “Weep You No More, Sad Fountains”